mammutmw/hyperapp/README.md

 The <samp>app</samp> function returns a copy of your actions where every function is wired to changes in the state.
 Exposing this object to the outside world can be useful to operate your application from another program or framework, subscribe to global events, listen to mouse and keyboard input, etc.

-To see this in action, modify the example from [Getting Started](#getting-started) to save the wired actions to a variable and try using them.
+To see this in action, modify the example from [Getting Started](#getting-started) to save the wired actions to a constiable and try using them.
 You should see the counter update accordingly.

 ```jsx
 const main = app(state, actions, view, document.body)